Zentetsu/TrignoWireless/README.md

 # Usage

 First launch Trigno Control Utility, wait until the software is connected to the box.
 Turn on all the EMGs you want to use.
-When the application is launched, you can choose the channel you want to extract from the EMG.
-Then, enter the ID for each EMG you want to record.
+Now you can lanch the TrignoWireless app and choose the channels you want to extract from the EMG.
+Then enter the ID for each EMG you want to record.
 To finshed just click on "Connect" to link the application to the TrignoWireless software.

 # Build instructions